gstraehle/wdi_2_sql_hw_advanced_joins/README.md

 8. Get the top 5 most-commented-on posts that were created in the last 7 days.
 9. Get the top 5 wordiest posts (just by character count &ndash; don't actually count words).
 10. Get all posts sorted by longest-running comment thread (time between first and last comments).

-## Grading

-Each query listed above is worth 1 point, for a total of 10 points.